-Let’s be the student for a day and go through your enrollment process with fresh eyes and ears.
-Call, e-mail or contact your Art Studio via social media.
-Walk through the entire process from the initial inquiry to enrollment.
+Let’s be the student for a moment and call, text, e-mail or contact your Art Studio via social media.

-How was your experience?
+How would your experience be?
 Would you sign up for a class?

-When someone enquires via email or social media, how long does it take to respond?
+When someone contacts you via text, e-mail, or social media, how long does it take to respond?
 More than a day?
-It should be the same day if possible.
+It should be the same day, if possible.
 If someone calls, do you have a live person answering the phone during business hours?
 You always should.
-Your prospective parent or student isn’t just contacting you – they are reaching out to all the Art Studios in your area.
-Guess who has the likely chance of getting the enrollment?
-The person who answers the phone or respond promptly to their messages!
+Your prospective parent or student is not just contacting you.
+They are reaching out to other Studios, and there is a high chance that the one responding the fastest will get their business.

-Quite often Art Studio Owners communicate what it is important to them and not for the student.
-Look at your sales/enrollment script that you use when you speak with people on the phone and when they come for their first class.
-Are you making it about them?
-Are you sharing with them how they will feel and what they will experience when they come to a class?
-Or, are you telling them all about how amazing the Art Studio is from your prospective?
-You want to shift your conversation to what’s in it for them/their child.
+Quite often, Art Studio Owners communicate what it is important to them and not to the student.
+Look at your sales/enrollment script, if you have one, that you use when you communicate with people: are you making it about them?
+Are you sharing with them how they will feel and what they will experience when they come to your Studio?
+Or, are you telling them all about how amazing your place is from your perspective?
+The two approaches are often very different.
+You want to shift your conversation to what’s in it for them and their child.

 Follow up is a MUST.
-You may have someone attend a trial class or don’t come at all.
-So, what’s your next step?
-Do you have a precise follow up system in place to ensure they don’t forget you?
-A mix of emails, calls and texts are best.
+You may have someone “thinking about it” after you talked to them or taken a trial class.
+So, what is your next step?
+Do you have a precise follow-up system in place to ensure they don’t forget you?
+A mix of e-mails, calls, and texts are best.